 Victims of bullying experience significant issues over time including high stress, reduced self-esteem, lack of sleep and even musculoskeletal problems.

-- The target could experience a loss of confidence or an increase in stress, and performance could suffer.
+- The workplace bullying target could experience a loss of confidence or an increase in stress, and performance could suffer.
 This directs the effort away from work and toward coping.

 - Bullying could lead to litigation if it involves harassment or discrimination.
 There are a great deal of potential costs associated with harassment investigations and cases.

-The bullies are often people who are good at manipulating situations and use bullying tactics to feel better about themselves.
-They work hard to create a false perception that they are superior by putting others down.
+When you recognize the signs of workplace bullying, you will notice that the bullies are often people who are good at manipulating situations.
+They will use bullying tactics to feel better about themselves.
+Workplace bullies work hard to create a false perception that they are superior by putting others down.
 Bosses often know the bullies are disliked but may think the organization can’t do without them and turn a blind eye.

 Factors like major internal restructuring, lack of employee participation in decisions and lack of harassment policies about behavior can lead to bullying behavior.
 Individuals are less likely to engage in inappropriate conduct when it is understood the organization does not tolerate such conduct.

 What to Do About Workplace Bullying